May 06 to June 30 - 10 am to 4:00 pm

 July 01 to Aug 31 - 10 am to 4:00 pm

 Sept 01 to Oct 31 - 10 am to 4:00 pm

 Remembrance Day 2020 (Nov 11) 10 am - 2 pm.
 Admission: Free

 Anniversary of the Halifax Explosion 2020 (Dec 6) T.B.D.

-In the 'off-season', private tours of The Army Museum are available for organizations (for a donation of $75) or for individuals (for a donation of $25).
+In the 'off-season', private tours of The Army Museum are available for organizations (for a donation of $50).
 Please phone 902-422-5979 to make arrangements.
 Researchers access to the collection is available for $75.

 Admission to the Army Museum is included with your entry fee to the Halifax Citadel National Historic Site.

 Rainnie Dr, Halifax, NS